Sandra Day O'Connor College of Law - Beus Center for Law and Society Snell & Wilmer Plaza

 Yes.
 For example, if you ride the Family Justice Bus to a rural area for the purpose of providing legal services to the indigent and under privileged, you may count the time you spent commuting.

 Yes, as long as it falls within the guidelines for pro bono service and is completed under the supervision of an attorney.
-Students are encouraged to consult with the Assistant Director of Pro Bono and Public Interest Programs prior to doing the pro bono service if the student wants to ensure that the activity will court toward pro bono service.
+Students are encouraged to consult with the Director of Public Interest prior to doing the pro bono service if the student wants to ensure that the activity will court toward pro bono service.

 Five weeks prior to the commencement ceremony.